-A unique opportunity to get up close to animals and capture unique photos.
-Unlike visiting your local zoo we get you up close and personal, taking you into the enclosures and limited access areas.
+A special opportunity to get up close to the animals and capture unique photos.
+Unlike visiting your local zoo we take you into the enclosures and limited access areas to really enagage with, understand, and capture some amazing images of a range of animals (including Lemurs, Servals, meerkats, and a Grey Wolf).

 On The Day